Last Updated on July 26, 2022

 Overview of Our Collection and Use of Personal Information

-This privacy notice applies to our collection, use, disclosure, and other processing of personal information related to:
+This Notice applies to our collection, use, disclosure, and other processing of personal information related to:

-- the use of our Services that display or link to this Policy;
+- the use of our Services that display or link to this Notice;

 - former, current, and prospective clients, brokers, independent agents, and customers; and